About

 Our investigations would not be possible without an engaged audience that reads our stories and especially suggests how to improve our work.
 We have a strong core community of researchers, students, teachers, local administrations, NGOs, activists, and civil society organisations.
 Many of them contribute to our reporting process, giving feedback on the hypothesis, the data and the results of our investigations.

-And, overall, the national and local dimension is the focus of our investigations: we work in areas we know very well and connect with people of our territories.
+The national and local dimension is the focus of our investigations: we work in areas we know very well and connect with people of our territories.
 So all our articles are originally published in Italian, on FACTA or in syndication with national outlets to amplify impact.
 And we have a newsletter to keep our Italian community updated on our work and investigations.
 Available only in italian, for now - you can subscribe here

 Our networks